techworldwithmurali/java-application/README.md

 + Git is installed
 + Maven is installed
 + Docker is installed
-+ DockerHub Account is created
++ DockerHub repository is created
 + AWS EKS is created
 + Helm3 is installed